marcelhans/date_sorting_algorithm/.github/issue_template.md

 - [ ] Is this something you can **debug and fix**?
 Send a pull request!
 Bug fixes and documentation fixes are welcome.
 - [ ] Have a usage question?
 Ask your question on [StackOverflow](https://stackoverflow.com/).
 We use StackOverflow for usage question and GitHub for bugs.
 - [ ] Have an idea for a feature?
-Post the feature request on our Projects section on GitHub and mark the importance of the feature.
-GitHub issues should only be used for bugs.
+Post the feature request on our repository as [GitHub issues](https://github.com/marcelhans/date_sorting_algorithm/issues) and mark the importance of the feature.

 None of the above, create a bug report
 ------------------------------------------------------------------